Palash90/site-assets/target/blogs/iron-learn/iron-learn-3.md

 +----------------------------+
 ```

-**Disclaimer**: I am not a hardware major, so take it with a pinch of salt.

 ## The Rust Integration Attempt
-When I got bored with playing around, the next step started.
+When I got bored with playing around, I took a step forward.
 This was the time to look for some advanced Rust stuff.
-There is no native library

-I started searching how to write Rust a program that runs on GPU.
+There is no native library for CUDA programming provided by NVIDIA.
+So, I had to wire the bindings on my own.
+I spun up a new small project for the POC.

-I started with rust-cuda.
-It was not smooth in the first attempt, after spending hours on it and no success, I resorted to other libraries.

-A quick google search gave me few other options.
+I started with `rust-cuda`.
+After spending hours on it without any success, I resorted to other libraries.
+A quick Google search gave me a few other options.
 I tried `cust`, `rust-gpu` and some other random internet suggestions. `cust` worked.

-My first ever program was a simple vector subtraction.
+I wrote my first ever CUDA program - a simple vector subtraction.

 ```c
 #include <cuda.h>